erichegt/askbot-devel/askbot/doc/source/optional-modules.rst

 Finally, please go to your forum :ref:`live settings <live-settings>` --> "Settings for askbot data entry and display" and check "Enable embedding video".

-Limitation: at the moment only YouTube is supported, but more will work soon.
+Limitation: at the moment only YouTube and Veoh are supported.

 .. _ldap: